Valve/valve.github.io/source/_posts/2013-07-13-existential-operator-in-coffeescript.markdown

 {%endcodeblock%}

 This will either soak up the `null` or `undefined` references and safely return `undefined` or return the final property value.
-In our case the generated code looks like:
+In our case the generated code looks like this:

 {%codeblock lang:javascript %}
 var zip, _ref;